 2. Art therapy allows the patients to connect with their inner self.
 “Change starts from within.”
 Only by truly understanding and listening to oneself, whether in the form of a monologue or a soliloquy, can one express their innermost thoughts, feelings and desires.

-Disadvantages and Limitations of Art Therapy
+Disadvantages and Limitations of Art Therapy in Singapore

 1. Art Therapy leans more towards therapy and self help rather than the arts.
 Most art therapists are not artists by nature, and their method of helping the patients may not necessarily be the most efficient practice.
 For instance, the aspect of art interpretation from getting the patients to doodle and pan down their thoughts.